Kelly Hu

-Kelly Ann Hu (born February 13, 1968) is an American actress.
+Kelly Ann Hu (Kai Li Hu) (胡凯丽 (Hú Kǎilì)) (born February 13, 1968) is an American actress.
 She starred as Dr. Rae Chang on the American television soap opera Sunset Beach and as Michelle Chan on the American television police drama series Nash Bridges.
 She has starred in numerous films including The Scorpion King (2002) as Cassandra, Cradle 2 the Grave (2003) as Sona, X2 (2003) as Yuriko Oyama / Lady Deathstrike, The Tournament (2009) as Lai Lai Zhen, and White Frog (2012).
 She appeared as China White / Chen Na Wei in The CW series Arrow.

 Hu has had recurring roles as Pearl on The CW series The Vampire Diaries, Hamato Miwa / Karai on Teenage Mutant Ninja Turtles, Stacy Hirano on the Disney Channel animated series Phineas and Ferb, and as Adira in Rapunzel's Tangled Adventure.
 She also voices Cheshire and Paula Crock / Huntress in Young Justice.

 Early life

-Hu was born on February 13, 1968, in Honolulu, Hawaii, the daughter of Juanita and Herbert Hu.
+Kelly Hu was born on February 13, 1968, in Honolulu, Hawaii, the daughter of Juanita and Herbert Hu.
 Her parents divorced during Hu's childhood and her mother married Roy Takara.
-Her brother, Glenn, is a lieutenant colonel and human resources officer in the United States Army.
+Her brother Glenn retired as a lieutenant colonel in the United States Army, and continued working as a civilian GS human resources officer with the Army Reserve for a total of 36 years of government service.
 She is of Chinese, English, and Native Hawaiian descent.
 She attended Maʻemaʻe Elementary School and Kamehameha Schools in Honolulu, Hawaii.

-Hu has held a lifelong interest in singing and dancing and has also been interested in martial arts since her early childhood.
-Hu's cousin was a successful model in Japan, and Hu decided to follow her example.
-Kelly Hu won the title of Miss Hawaii Teen USA and competed in the Miss Teen USA 1985 pageant, becoming the pageant's third titleholder and its first Asian American winner.
-Hu has mentioned in interviews that her mother had told her America was not ready for an Asian as such a prominent role model.
-She discovered after winning that she was prohibited from appearing in non-contest related activities for the year of her reign, though this rule was changed in later years.